insightfuls/minimalist-async-di/README.md

 .then(pudding => pudding.serveTo("Ben"));
 ```

-We will actually register this bean in a moment.
+We will actually register this bean [later](#asynchronous-injection).
 (In reality, of course, it needs to be registered before it is retrieved.)

 Because beans are always retrieved asynchronously, they, and their dependencies, can always be instantiated asynchronously, too.
 This minimises the impact of "async creep", a phenomenon where you have a lot of synchronous code, and then discover that deep within it you need an asynchronous operation, so you have to propagate the asynchrony through the codebase, which is a large refactoring effort.
 Such refactoring is now limited to within a single bean.